iceghost/resume/5-projects/3-examinator.typ

 / Links: #link("https://chungtacungtien.vercel.app")[Demo].
 / Role: Frontend Developer in a 4-person team.
-/ Technologies: NextJS, Tailwind CSS, Firebase.

 This website provides user interfaces for both examinees and exam authors to organize mock exams.
 This helps students experience mock examinations when COVID-19 was still around.

+_Result_: \~300 students participated per exam, with 4 exams per semester, over 2 semesters.

-This was my first real-world team project.
-I learned how other people develop software through observing the team.
+This was my first real-world _team_ project.
+I learned the basics of working in a team, such as Git workflows, regular stand-up meetings and how different people develop software.

-/ Result: \~300 students / 1 exam and 4 exams / 1 semester over 2 semesters.